winstc/ListMaker/README.md

 ### Running the Software

 * On GNU/Linux
- * Open a terminal in the folder containing this software
+ * Open a terminal at the location containing this software
- * Run `python3 GUI_interface.py`
+ * Run `python3 ListMaker.py`

 ## Instructions